Moortiii/Protocol_Buffers/README.md

 Now that we have generated a binary file we can parse it again using a different language.
 For this example we will use Scala and need to download and install the `ScalaPBC` plugin first.

-First, ensure an up-to-date version of Java is installed as this is required by `ScalaPBC`.
+1. ensure an up-to-date version of Java is installed as this is required by `ScalaPBC`.

 ```
 sudo apt install openjdk-11-jre-headless